Topographic Data Resources

 - SRTM30 1 km Global Topography - SRTM 3 arc-second data supplemented with GTOPO30 data for global topographic coverage.

-- USGS Seamless Data Server (more info) - Global SRTM 3 arc-second data.
+- USGS Seamless Data Server ( This site may be offline. ) - Global SRTM 3 arc-second data.

 - Global SRTM 3 arc-second data - with holes filled and merged into 5-degree x 5-degree tiles.